7 signs your IBS may be SIBO

 5. Gas and wind

 Feeling gassy?
 This is another common symptom of SIBO.
-The gasses that can make you belch and suffer with flatulence are created by the bacteria as a bi-product of them eating and fermenting your food.
+The gasses that can make you belch and suffer from flatulence are created by the bacteria as a bi-product of them eating and fermenting your food.
 The small intestine isn’t designed to be full of gas, so it needs to escape, often going up or down.

 6. Food intolerances or sensitivities

 The excess bacteria in your small intestine can result in you becoming intolerant or sensitive to foods.
-Have you noticed that foods you once ate with abandon now cause any or all of the symptoms listed above.
+Have you noticed that foods you once ate with abandon now cause any or all of the symptoms listed above?
 Or maybe something in your regular diet has caused a rash/hives?

 7. Restless leg syndrome

 Have you ever felt like your feet and legs are full of ants and you want to rip them off or kick them until the sensation stops?
 Restless Leg Syndrome (RLS) is commonly experienced by people who have SIBO.
 It is believed that the damage to the gut lining, caused by the SIBO, increases the likelihood of RLS occurring.

 So what can you do about it?